On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Transversal neural networks

 So we may assume that $C'$ has dimension $n_0$.
 Therefore the construction described in the proof of Theorem \ref{thm:BHAispolycpx} and the fact that $C$ has dimension $\leq n_0-1$ (see also Lemma \ref{lem:genthreshconvpoly}) tells us that $C$ is equal to the intersection of $C'$ with $F_{m,j}^{-1}(\{0\})$ for some node $j$ in the $m$th layer map.
 It follows that $C \subseteq \mathcal{B}_F$.
+We conclude that $\mathcal{B}_F = \Cm_{n-1}$ as desired. \end{proof}